onezero-1-0-hqzylxgo/Fchat/README.md

 ![alt text](pic_normaluser.png)

 ## Warning:
-<span style="color:red">not safe this application but you can chage code to improve security</span>
+not safe this application but you can chage code to improve security